 The College has in place appropriate filters and monitoring systems to protect students from harmful online materials.
-It is essential that children are safeguarded from potentially harmful and inappropriate online material.
+The college will use the government' suggested filtering and monitoring tool every half term.
+As it is essential that children are safeguarded from potentially harmful and inappropriate online material.
 The breadth of issues classified within online safety is considerable, but can be categorised into four areas of risk:

-- Content: being exposed to illegal, inappropriate, or harmful content, for example: pornography, fake news, racism, misogyny, self-harm, suicide, anti- Semitism, radicalisation, and extremism. - Contact: being subjected to harmful online interaction with other users; for example: peer to peer pressure, commercial advertising and adults posing as children or young adults with the intention to groom or exploit them for sexual, criminal, financial or other purposes. - Conduct: personal online behaviour that increases the likelihood of, or causes, harm; for example, making, sending, and receiving explicit images (e.g. consensual and nonconsensual sharing of nudes and semi-nudes and/or pornography, sharing other explicit images and online bullying; and - Commerce: risks such as online gambling, inappropriate advertising, phishing and or financial scams.
+- Content: being exposed to illegal, inappropriate, or harmful content, for example: pornography, fake news, racism, misogyny, self-harm, suicide, anti- Semitism, radicalisation, and extremism. - Contact: being subjected to harmful online interaction with other users; for example: peer to peer pressure, commercial advertising and adults posing as children or young adults with the intention to groom or exploit them for sexual, criminal, financial or other purposes. - Conduct: personal online behaviour that increases the likelihood of, or causes, harm; for example, making, sending, and receiving explicit images (e.g. consensual and nonconsensual sharing of nudes and semi-nudes and/or pornography, sharing other explicit images and online bullying; and - Commerce: risks such as online gambling, inappropriate advertising, phishing and or financial scams. - Monitoring Social Media : for inappropriate conversation and behaviour and contacts, through our monitoring system Smoothwall.